putra28/Belajar-Frontend-React/README.md

 [![Bootstrap Admin Template](https://assets.coreui.io/products/coreui-free-bootstrap-admin-template-light-dark.webp)](https://coreui.io/product/free-react-admin-template/)

-CoreUI is meant to be the UX game changer.
-Pure & transparent code is devoid of redundant components, so the app is light enough to offer ultimate user experience.
-This means mobile devices also, where the navigation is just as easy and intuitive as on a desktop or laptop.
-The CoreUI Layout API lets you customize your project for almost any device – be it Mobile, Web or WebApp – CoreUI covers them all!
+CoreUI is meant to be a UX game changer.
+Pure and transparent code devoid of redundant components ensures a lightweight app that provides the ultimate user experience.
+This applies to mobile devices too, where navigation is as seamless and intuitive as on a desktop or laptop.
+The CoreUI Layout API lets you customize your project for almost any device – be it Mobile, Web, or WebApp – CoreUI covers them all!

 ## Table of Contents